-This activity can absolutely suit Diana SAKOTA in the sense that it involves a detached view and a decisive decision-making on a subject.
-She enjoys challenging others' points of view and bringing her perspective to a subject.
-She likes being able to demonstrate independence in her judgements.
+Evaluating is an activity that highly suits Diana Sakota in the sense that it requires an impartial approach and taking a strong stand on subjects.
+She enjoys challenging others' points of view and contributing her perspective.
+She likes being able to demonstrate independence in her judgement.

-Diana SAKOTA is fully engaged in a culture oriented towards relationships with others and the collective.
-She likes that the person is foremost valued and that each person is satisfied in the work environment.
+Diana Sakota is fully engaged in a culture oriented towards relationships with others and the collective.
+They like that the person is foremost valued and that each person is satisfied in the work environment.
 This requires that the rules are able to adapt accordingly to suit everyone.
-She avoids environments where the results are foremost valued, and where the data culture is dominant.
-She rather needs a work context that values collective accomplishments.
-She likes, indeed, to observe that the collaboration is led towards the attainment of targeted goals.
-Indeed, she is bored if she work environment is too stable and she stagnates in her situation.
+They avoid environments where the results are foremost valued, and where the data culture is dominant.
+They rather need a work context that values collective accomplishments.
+They like, indeed, to observe that the collaboration is led towards the attainment of targeted goals.
+Indeed, they are bored if the work environment is too stable and they stagnate in their situation.

 Learns by testing and making her own mistakes.

 To learn new concepts, Diana Sakota needs concrete evidence.
 She develops skills gradually from accumulated field experience.
 Aspects that are theoretical or too abstract are often foreign to her, and do not help her progress.
 Indeed, she has difficulties transferring them within the structure of work.
 She acquires new knowledge through practice and repetition.

 Diana Sakota's spontaneous temperament leads her to learn by testing concepts and techniques herself.
 For her, the best way to acquire new knowledge is to try, develop understanding through failure, then start again.
 She sometimes lacks patience.
 To integrate new ideas or new knowledge, she first needs to experiment by herself.